BlackCubes/portfolio/README.md

 ## 📖 Project Setup

 First things first: Clone the repo.
-Once that is done, there are two subdirectories: An `/api` folder for the backend using Django and Wagtail CMS, and a `/web` folder for the frontend using React Web.
+Once that is done, there are two subdirectories: An `/api` folder for the backend using Django and Wagtail CMS, and a `/web` folder for the frontend using Next.js.
 The following procedures are for development purposes only.

 - ### Backend